A question of Frohardt on $2$-groups, skew translation quadrangles of even order and cyclic STGQs: Synopsis of definitions

 \subsection{Kantor families}

-In this section, we will recall the very important Kantor family construction.
+In this section, we will recall the notion of Kantor family construction.
 Groups with Kantor families produce generalized quadrangles, and vice versa, a certain type of generalized quadrangle gives rise to Kantor families.
 We will only define {\em finite} Kantor families, as that is the case we will need in due course.

 So suppose $K$ is a finite group of order $u^2v$ for positive integers $u$ and $v$, both at least $2$.
 A {\em Kantor family} (of type $(u,v)$) in $K$ is a pair $(\mF,\mF^*)$ of sets of subgroups of $K$ for which the properties below are satisfied: \begin{itemize} \item[(a)] $\vert \mF \vert = \vert \mF^* \vert = v + 1$, and there is a bijection $*: \mF \mapsto \mF^*$ which maps each $A \in \mF$ to $A^* \in \mF^*$ such that $A \leq A^*$; \item[(b)] for each $A \in \mF$, $\vert A \vert = u$ and $\vert A^* \vert = uv$; \item[(c)] if $A, B, C$ are different elements in $\mF$, then $AB \cap C = \{ \id \}$; \item[(d)] if $A$ and $B$ are different elements in $\mF$, then $A \cap B^* = \{ \id \}$. \end{itemize}